-The draft letter explains that regulated funds generally support the objective of increasing the clearing of standardized derivatives products, but expresses concern that the resolution plans for central counterparties (CCPs) do not adequately protect customer assets.
+ICI Global recently filed the attached comment letter in response to the Consultation.
+The letter explains that regulated funds generally support the objective of clearing standardized derivatives products, but expresses concern that the resolution plans for central counterparties (CCPs) do not adequately protect assets of non-defaulting customers.
 This creates a disincentive for clearing.
-The draft letter recommends that the SSBs revise their guidance on CCP resolution in four ways to improve customer protections and promote increased clearing of OTC derivatives:
+The letter recommends that the SSBs revise their guidance on CCP resolution in four ways to improve customer protections and promote increased clearing of OTC derivatives:

-- First, the SSBs should revise their guidance to delineate expressly between recovery and resolution.
-The revised guidance should specify that a resolution proceeding commences any time that a CCP has depleted its own resources and the resources of clearing members that are committed to the CCP's recovery.
-At this stage, the CCP cannot continue to provide clearing services without external funding, and resolution authorities should step in to determine whether and how to provide this bail-out. - Second, the SSBs should recommend that resolution authorities adopt resolution strategies that allocate losses and provide for replenishment of financial resources by
+- First, the SSBs should specify that a resolution proceeding commences no later than when a CCP has depleted its own resources and the resources of clearing members that are committed to the CCP's recovery (i.e., resources established under prudential requirements designed to ensure that a CCP can meet its obligations, including the CCP's own capital and clearing member guarantee fund deposits).
+At this stage, the CCP cannot continue to provide clearing services without external funding, and resolution authorities should step in to determine whether and how to best resolve the CCP. - Second, the SSBs should recommend that resolution authorities adopt resolution strategies that allocate losses and provide for replenishment of financial resources by those market participants that caused or contributed to a CCP's failure or that can control the amount of risk they bring to or allow in the CCP (as clearing members or owners).

-- those market participants that caused or contributed to a CCP's failure, that can control the amount of risk they bring to or allow in the CCP (as clearing members or owners), and that have the ability to monitor or manage the CCP's risk-taking and management activities. - Third, the SSBs should revise their guidance to clarify that resolution authorities may access non-defaulting customer assets only in resolution and only as a last resort, after other tools have been exhausted.
+- Third, the SSBs should revise their guidance to clarify that resolution authorities may access non-defaulting customer assets only in resolution and only as a last resort, after other tools have been exhausted.
+The methodology and process for seizing assets of non-defaulting customers should be fair, transparent, and subject to predetermined caps, and these customers should be fully compensated for their loss.
 The SSBs also should recommend limiting any use of non-defaulting customer assets to scenarios involving default losses (i.e., losses caused by the default of a clearing member).
 A CCP and its shareholders should bear all responsibility for non-default losses because these losses result directly from business decisions of the CCP's management and the CCP's management is the only group able to control and mitigate the CCP's exposure to these losses. - Fourth, guidance should, as much as possible, encourage national regulators and resolution authorities to be transparent about the tools and strategies they will use to resolve a failed CCP.
 Market participants that understand a clear plan exists to resolve a failing CCP likely will not panic upon activation of the plan, at least if they have confidence the plan will be followed.
 Instead, their response should be measured and proportionate to the risk that the plan presents to their business.
 If, however, market participants question whether authorities have a plan to resolve a financially distressed CCP, lack adequate information concerning the risks that a resolution plan presents to their business, or believe authorities will abandon the plan, they would have every incentive to exit the market at the first sign of CCP distress, possibly exacerbating stress at the CCP.